Our registration system

 What is a test report?

 A test report is defined as the prescribed form in PDF format at the back of the applicable Standard.
 Where there is no prescribed form, you can use the hard copy registration forms as a substitute test report.

 What does my registration status mean?

-- Approved or variation approved: The product is registered.
+- Approved: The product is registered.

 - Expired: Only applies in Australia — It means registration has expired and is no longer valid.
 New Zealand registrations don't expire.

 - Archived: Product was re-registered before it expired and has a new record.
 The new record will have the registration status of the product.

 - Superseded: The regulations have changed.
 Any existing stock imported into New Zealand before the registration was superseded can be sold.
 A new approved registration is required to sell new stock.